deployKF/website/content/guides/getting-started.md

 ??? config "Override Service Type"

+    #### Override Service Type

     By default, deployKF uses a `LoadBalancer` service type for the gateway.

+    For real-world usage, you should review the [Expose the Gateway Service](./platform/deploykf-gateway.md#expose-the-gateway-service) guide.

-    !!! danger
+    !!! danger ""

         In some clusters, the `LoadBalancer` service type will create a public IP address.
         Consider the security implications before deploying, or use a different service type.

         If you do not want this, you may override the service type to `ClusterIP` by setting the following value:

         ```yaml
         deploykf_core:
           deploykf_istio_gateway:
             gatewayService:
               type: "ClusterIP"
         ```

-    However, for real-world usage, you should review the [Expose the Gateway Service](./platform/deploykf-gateway.md#expose-the-gateway-service) guide.

-??? config "Override Default StorageClass"
+??? config "Override StorageClass"

+    #### Override StorageClass

     By default, deployKF requires a __default StorageClass__ that supports the `ReadWriteOnce` access mode.